 - FAU has a clear bag policy, small bags (4.5 x 6.5) are allowed in addition to a clear bag following a screening process

 I’ve been to my share of pre-games and football games and both are a lot of fun.
 Actually one might say they kind of go hand-in-hand.
-And after our Owl’s incredible 2017 season including the arrival of Lane Kiffin and a Bowl Game win, this year will surely be amazing.
-Click here to learn more about FAU Football and here to learn about proper game day attire if you are a student and here for some great suggestions for us parents.
+The Owls have a new head coach for the 2020 season, Willie Taggart.
+Owl Fans near and far are excited to see what Coach Taggart brings to Boca Raton!
+Click here to learn more about FAU Football and here to learn about proper game day attire if you are a student and here for some great suggestions for parents.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource here.
 Sign up for other great tips at haveuheard.com.